jmlisowski/code-oss-installer/README.md

 # code-oss-installer
-This is just an easy install for code-oss, from code.headmelted.com
+This is just an easy install for code-oss, from code.headmelted.com, and is basically an edited version of VS Code for a raspberry pi.
+This can only be run from a distro with apt installed.